The Words the AP Didn’t Want to Use

 Green: When you say “big deal,” what do you mean?
 Like: It was very clear that it was a coup, and you felt like you were having to be Orwellian?

-Katz: I would just get a lot of, like, flack.
+Katz: I would just get a lot of, like, flak.
 I would get emails from people angry at me for having not referred to it as a coup.
 But by the time I moved there, even though it had only been three years, I just thought, Look, this is the style.
 It was really as I was looking back, as I was writing my first book and poring through these old clips, that I thought, This was a coup.
 That’s an appropriate word.

 My principal job as an AP correspondent was to deal with what was happening around me in real time.
 And that was a full-time job.
 So to a certain extent, it makes sense that it was only when I started writing books and really started digging back into the history that I was able to get more precision.